Duoc UC: International Accreditation

 In 2012 our Biomedical Computing program received internacional accreditation by the International Medical Informatics Association.

 Collaborative Projects

-Design Factory Duoc UC Design Factory is a Space of Collaborative Innovation based on the Design Factory model from the Aalto University in Finland.
+Design Factory DuocUC Design Factory is a Space of Collaborative Innovation based on the Design Factory model from the Aalto University in Finland.
 This center encourages the students' training and creativity as the fundamental component of the skills to innovate.

 The Design Factory Global Network (DFGN) currently operates in eleven institutions of higher education around the world.
 The objective of this network and its partner members is to be the leader in international university collaboration, beyond academic boundaries.